 Learn more about his work by visiting www.jessestewart.ca.

 BRONWYN HARKNESS is coming soon.

 You’re more than welcome to bring your own food and snacks.
 There will also be canteen with food for sale for those who would prefer to purchase snacks and meals.

 Can we spend the night?

 Yes.
-We have a tenting area (bring your own tent), as well as rooms in the Wintergreen lodge and woodland cabins.
+We have a tenting area free of charge (bring your own tent), as well as rooms in the Wintergreen lodge and woodland cabins.
 We’re offering rooms and cabins at a reduced rate for the BioBlitz at $50/night.
 If you are interested in rooms or cabins, please contact Diane Black at firstname.lastname@example.org, with your dates and lodging preferences.

 Except for the canteen and overnight lodging, the BioBlitz is FREE to the public!
 We are able to offer this event without charge because of the generous support of the TD Friends of the Environment Foundation.